justinww04/code-help-exchange/README.md

 -adding 2fa - complete
 -adding swipe feature-complete
 -Trying to intergrate reward system-complete
--Trying to add social screen that allowys people to post problems and others to help.
+-Trying to add social screen that allowys people to post problems and others to help. -complete